Delta 4000

 The Delta 4000 series was an American expendable launch system which was used to conduct two orbital launches in 1989 and 1990.
 It was a member of the Delta family of rockets.
 Although several variants were put forward, only the Delta 4925 was launched.
 The designations used a four digit numerical code to store information on the configuration of the rocket.
 It was built from a combination of spare parts left over from earlier Delta rockets, which were being retired, and parts from the Delta II 6000-series, which was just entering service.

+Configuration

 The first stage was the MB-3-III powered Extended Long Tank Thor, previously flown on the 1000-series.
 Nine Castor-4A solid rocket boosters were attached to increase thrust at lift-off, replacing the less powerful Castor-4 boosters used on the 3000 series.
 The Delta-K was used as a second stage.
 A Star-48B PAM-D was used as a third stage, to boost payloads into geosynchronous transfer orbit.

+Launches

-Both Delta 4000 launches occurred from Launch Complex 17B at Cape Canaveral.
-The first launched Marco Polo 1 for BSkyB, and the second launched INSAT 1D for the Indian Space Research Organisation.
+Two Delta 4000 launches occurred from Launch Complex 17B at Cape Canaveral.
+The first launched Marco Polo 1 for BSkyB, and the second launched INSAT-1D for the Indian Space Research Organisation.
 Both were successful.